wri/ndc/July 26/COK-INDC-EN-MK.md

 Given the Cook Islands size, vulnerabilities, limited resources, and capacities whilst noting also its special circumstances, designating its entire EEZ of almost two million sq km as a marine park is evidence of national commitment to the global effort to building the resilience of marine ecosystems.

 The country has developed key plans and policies that articulate its priorities to reduce vulnerability and strengthen resilience.
-This includes the first 20 year national vision 'Te Kaveinga Nui', accompanied by the first National Sustainable Development Plan (NSDP) 2007-2010, and subsequently the second NSDP 2011-2015 with the latest 2015-2020 to follow.
+This includes the first 20 year national vision *'Te Kaveinga Nui'*, accompanied by the first National Sustainable Development Plan (NSDP) 2007-2010, and subsequently the second NSDP 2011-2015 with the latest 2015-2020 to follow.
 The Joint National Disaster Risk Management and Climate Change Adaptation Plan (JNAP) is a five-year (2011-2015) roadmap that is currently being updated to 2020.
 The Climate and Disaster Compatible Development Policy 2013-2016, provide direction for more coordinated adaptation and mitigation actions within and across all sectors.
 The Renewable Energy Chart provides the pathway of transforming the electricity sector from diesel based to renewable energy sources.

 The Cook Islands is confident that its existing frameworks and robust systems guiding ongoing climate change mitigation and adaptation measures are considerable, and its commitments are ambitious to the global goal despite its unique circumstances.